 What you can do instead is ask them a simple question, “What is that one thing that is holding you back from referring your family/friends to this organization?”

-More than anything, create a culture of feedback in your organization where anyone in the organization can share or express freely.
+More than anything, create a culture of feedback in your organization where anyone can share or express freely.

 A respondent is a detractor when he/she gives a score between 0 and 6.

 What does this score mean?
-This means the employee is extremely unhappy about the organization.
-There are certain things that are bothering them and you as an organization need to get to the root cause and identify the issues.
+It means the employee is extremely unhappy about the organization.
+Certain things are bothering them, and you, as an organization, need to get to the root cause and identify the issues.

-The first step is to find why are they not happy and what is the reason for a poor feedback.
-Something is bothering them and you need to get to the bottom of it.
-Find out what’s on their mind, tell them not to be scared and to share what they really think.
+The first step is to find why they are not happy and the reason for poor feedback.
+Something is bothering them, and you need to get to the bottom of it.
+Find out what’s on their mind, tell them not to be scared, and to share what they think.

-Whenever you get a negative feedback from an employee it should induce a mechanism where the dissatisfied employee is sent an email immediately asking what went wrong, or why is he/she not happy with the organization.
+Whenever you get negative feedback from an employee, it should induce a mechanism where the dissatisfied employee is sent an email immediately asking what went wrong or why is he/she not happy with the organization.
 You need to genuinely care and send a message to the entire organization that their feedback is valuable by implementing the changes they want in the organization.